 Meet the Team

-The MTPT Project is made up of four volunteers who ensure the smooth-running of the site and social media accounts, and represent The MTPT Project in different regions.
+The MTPT Project is made up of eight volunteers who ensure the smooth-running of the site and social media accounts, and represent The MTPT Project in different regions.
 If you would like to officially join the team (you get a business card!), why not explore the different roles we need fulfilled?

 We also have a strong community of members who support and advocate for the project around the country.
 If you support the work of The MTPT Project but cannot commit to any sort of formal role, register your presence as part of our community.